Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 [Reptilian Dark Ritual](https://www.youtube.com/watch?v=IBb4NPR_scM): 4:24.6* <br>
 [TFL 19.4](https://www.youtube.com/watch?v=XmtiTkXcPJU): 3:13.7 OR 3:53.6 <br>

-*PFA's counter is inaccurate on this MIDI so you must use a timer while running it or calculate the time yourself.*
+*PFA's counter is inaccurate on this MIDI; you must use a timer while running it or calculate the time yourself.*

 #### Examples

-Example 1: Senko is a powerful fox demigoddess and has a Ryzen 9 3900X.
-Since it's on the list in Provision 1, any runs she does on her 3900X qualify.
+Example 1: Senko-san is a powerful fox demigoddess and has a Ryzen 9 3900X.
+Since it's on the list in Provision 1, any runs she does on her 3900X qualify automatically.

 Example 2: Susu is a weak fox spirit and has an i5-2500K (OC'd to 5.5 GHz using Tosan magic).
 This isn't on the Provision 1 list so her 2500K doesn't qualify under Provision 1.
 We look to Provision 2.
 On her Tau run, her 2500K gets 3:12.1 and 5:45.9.
-Since it meets **ONE** of the times, that 2500K run qualifies (you only need to meet 1 time).
-This only means that her 2500K Tau run qualifies however.
+Since it meets **ONE** of the times, that 2500K run qualifies (you only need to meet one time).
+However, this only means that her 2500K is qualified for Tau.
 We'd need to see the times on her 9KX2 run to see if she qualifies for 9KX2.
 </details>

 ---